Rosolinski/Cache-Grab-master/README.md

 This is the ViewController that required the most code, as it was one of the most important screens for the project.
 Without the MapView, Cache Grab wouldn’t be successful as a geocache tracking app.

 Initially, the hand icon representing the user would change colour automatically, depending on their distance from the geocache.
 This however, wasn’t completely realised as in the end, I wasn’t able to get the icon to change automatically.
 The user can change the colour of the icon by moving to somewhere on the map, pressing the “back” button on the top left and then press “start searching” again.
-This refreshes the map and the colour of the user icon, so the code works to a degree.
+This refreshes the map and changes the colour of the user icon accordingly, so the code is functional to a degree.

 I used switch code to change the colour of icon.
 For example: